learn-co-curriculum/dsc-git-branches/README.md

 ## Explain the motivation of the "Golden Practices"

 As developers we try to make sure that everyone has a clean place to start from: be that for writing a new feature or fixing a bug.
-Branching lets us keep `master` working at all times.
+Branching lets us keep `master` or `main` working at all times.
 If an emergency bug comes up, we know we have a solid foundation to build from.
 Feature branches also help us look at `git log` and see what the intention of a feature was.

 ## Summary